Quansight-Labs/quansight-labs-site/posts/2021/07/moving-scipy-to-meson.md

 This is a pretty exciting milestone, and good news for SciPy maintainers and contributors - they can look forward to much faster builds and a more pleasant development experience.
 So how fast is it?
-Currently the build takes about 1min 50s on my 3 year old 12-core Intel CPU (i9-7920X @ 2.90GHz):
+Currently the build takes about 1min 50s (a ~4x improvement) on my 3 year old 12-core Intel CPU (i9-7920X @ 2.90GHz):

 ![Profiling result of a parallel build of SciPy with Meson](/images/2021/07/ninjabuild_tracing_12jobs.png)

 *Profiling result of a parallel build (12 jobs) of SciPy with Meson.
 Visualization created with [ninjatracing](https://github.com/nico/ninjatracing/blob/master/ninjatracing) and [Perfetto](https://ui.perfetto.dev).*

-As you can see from the tracing results, building a single C++ file (`bsr.cxx`, one of SciPy's sparse matrix formats) takes over 90 seconds.
-So short of major surgery on that C++ code or buying a newer CPU, the 1min 50sec is close to optimal.
+As you can see from the tracing results, building a single C++ file (`bsr.cxx`, which is one of SciPy's sparse matrix formats) takes over 90 seconds.
+So the 1min 50 sec build time is close to optimal - the only ways to improve it are major surgery on that C++ code, or buying a faster CPU.

 <!-- TEASER_END -->